-1. Insufficient cell number.
-Increase cell number (ex: >0.5 million).
+1. Insufficient cells.
+Increase tissue amount (ex: >0.5 million cells/per reaction).

-2. Insufficient or too much cross-linking.
-Check if the appropriate cross-link step is carried out according to the protocol.
+2. Insufficient or too much cross- Check if the appropriate cross-link step is carried linking. out according to the protocol.

 3. Insufficient cell lysis.
 Follow the guidelines in the protocol.
-Check the cell lysis by observing a 5 μ l portion of the cell lysate under the microscope for intact cells.
+Check the cell lysis by observing a 5 μ l portion of the tissue lysate under the microscope.

 4. Insufficient/too much sonication.
-Follow the protocol instruction for obtaining the appropriate sized DNA.
-Keep the sample on ice during the sonication
+Follow the protocol instructions for obtaining the appropriate sized DNA.
+Keep the sample on ice during the sonication.